-The total remuneration paid to key management personnel of the Company is \$627,410 (2020: \$550,075).
+The total remuneration paid to key management personnel of the Company is \$ 1,275,904 (2021: \$ 627,410).
+The increase is due to the gross representation of the Executive Director's personnel costs and extension of the key management team.